Beckster6211/masteryArray1/PLAN.md

 Most array complexity checklist:

-- Pop and shift an item on to the end or start of an array
+- Pop or shift an item on to the end or start of an array
 - Push or unshift an item on to the end or start of an array
 - Turn an array into a string
 - Merge two arrays together